A guide to zero waste living - and where to start

 Almost everything you could need already exists in the world.
 Why buy new when there are perfectly good, lightly used items to choose from instead?
 Shopping secondhand supports a circular economy where things are repurposed or regifted rather than being thrown away.
 It also saves the extensive resources like water, carbon, and materials that go into producing new.
 We have an abundance of thrift and secondhand stores in Seattle, for everything from clothing and outdoor gear to kitchen items and furniture.
 One of Eco Collective’s owners, Summer Hanson created an awesome map of secondhand shopping locations around Seattle.

-Switch your personal care items to be low waste
+Switch your bath and body items to low waste alternatives

 If you’ve ever taken a look at the waste you or your household produces, you’ve probably noticed a lot of items from the bathroom, like toothbrushes, toothpaste tubes, deodorant containers, and shampoo bottles.
-There are sustainable alternatives to these items and they can be so much simpler!
-We wrote a whole blog on how to make your bathroom trash free, and it takes some time and thought, but it’s totally doable.
+There are sustainable alternatives that are made of biodegradable or reusable materials and it’s all about finding which swaps will work for you.

 Photo by Anya Nnenna for Eco Collective

 Time after time, leading a sustainable lifestyle is about being mindful.
 Being intentional about what you bring into your home and the waste you create.
 Thinking about each purchase and aligning your actions with the kind of future you want to create.
-With a few gradual, conscious shifts, and a regular practice of being prepared on-the-go, low waste living becomes second nature.
+You can’t go zero waste overnight but with a few gradual, conscious shifts, and a regular practice of being prepared on-the-go, low waste living becomes a lot more attainable - and enjoyable.